Moritisimor/CascadeShell/README.md

 ## Supported platforms
 - Linux ✅ Works flawlessly
 - FreeBSD ✅ Works flawlessly also
-- Windows ✅ Works just fine
+- Windows 🟨 Works just fine, but antivirus software may flag it as a trojan.
+- Android 🟨 The shell itself works fine, but Epsilon Fetch does not work.
+Probably because Android is too restrictive.
 - Other BSDs ❓ Not tested yet, but compilable for NetBSD and OpenBSD.
 Feel free to test.
 - MacOS/Darwin ❓ Not tested yet, but also compilable.
 Feel free to test.
-- Android 🟨 The shell itself works fine, but Epsilon Fetch does not work.
-Probably because Android is too restrictive.

 ## Commands
 Unlike with many other shells, CλSH talks a lot and will inform the user of success or failure.
 This is an intentional design choice and serves to help beginners or those who simply want a talkative shell.